hmrc/self-assessment-bsas-api/app/shared/shared-code-changelog.md

 Place new items at the top, and auto-format the file...

-## July 1 2024:  ResolveTaxYearMinMax
+## July 1 2024:  Additional TY resolvers

-Added ResolveTaxYearMinMax, from property-business-api.
+Added ResolveTaxYearMinMax & ResolveTaxYearMaximum, from property-business-api.

 ## June 24 2024:  Updates from self-employment-business-api